 3. Using Command Prompt

-The Windows Command Prompt is much of basic to format your Hard Drive.
+The Windows Command Prompt is much of a basic to format your Hard Drive.
 In this case, just a few lines of command must do your job.
 The simple steps mentioned below will guide you throughout the process.

 - First and foremost, launch the Windows Command Prompt from the menu.